 For the first few weeks at my new ambience, every seconds of each day, I felt so lost , distant and abandoned.
 Everything was blurred.
 There seemed to be no other interesting activities besides the usual school routines.
 I missed the gatherings and the ‘round-table conferences’ at the canteen table in Amir.
 All the laughter and jokes with them where I happened to be the centre of attractions with my stories, jokes and comments of issues.
 I am a happy-go-lucky, cheerful, jovial type of person.
 I could not stand the feelings of emptiness around me.
 I prefer to be among the crowd.
 Over here there are only five of my kind including me.
 It came into my senses that I was thrown into an unpopulated part of the world.
 Only loneliness surrounded me.
 Everything looked gloomy and unexciting to watch except for the occasional deafening sounds of the train passing by the railway just a few yards away from the school which was a new experience to me instead.
 It never crossed my mind that I would turn into a sorrowing, remote woman in the end of my days.
 There was nobody familiar to me at Bustanul Arifin, except for a long known friend.
 However we have been separated for ages, and I could not dare to share this difficult unexplainable confusions spinning in my head.
 I couldn’t dare to admit that I do not favour this kind of environment and reveal my ignorance.

-Back home, I own no one to seek help or a shoulder to cry on, except for my two teenage daughters who happen to be too young to understand why their mother was in such a great despair.
-The other three children of mine are married and faraway and I wish so much not to bother them with my ridiculous problems yet.
-However I could not help picking up the phone to share my grief with one of my closest, good listener daughter.
+Back home, I own no one to seek help or a shoulder to cry on, except for my teenage daughter who happen to be too young to understand why their mother was in such a great despair and I wish not to bother them with my ridiculous problems.
+However I could not help picking up the phone to share my grief with one of my closest, good listener friend.
 I myself could not understand what has happened to me either?
 Why such a fuss over a small matter?
 I felt hopeless and betrayed.
 I despised the one who has brought me into this condition.
 Friends from Amir called up to convey their words of sympathy which made things worse.
 I could not help shedding big tears and sobs every night and day whenever any one of them rang the bell.
 Not that I totally missed them, but rather the anger and dissatisfaction.
 I have been having sleepless nights thinking and interrogating myself.

 A few weeks later, I was informed that there had been some open misunderstandings between the principal and a bunch of Amir teachers who backed me up.
 A memorandum signed by a list of representatives was flown to YIK questioning his attitude and credibility as a principal.
 So it proved that by discharging me alone would not make things comfortable for him either.
 It is frustrating to know the attitude of some of our leaders at YIK who could not accept critics, challenges, reforms or pressures, thus taking shortcuts to simplify things.
 They took for granted in most of their matters.